jonnonz1/nz-statute-book/acts/public/2001/accident-compensation-act-2001.md

   (a) refer to, or incorporate by reference, in whole or in part, the American Medical Association Guides to the Evaluation of Permanent Impairment:
   (b) refer to, or incorporate by reference, guides, frameworks, or other standards:
   (c) prescribe an assessment tool that in itself may refer to, or incorporate by reference, in whole or in part, any thing referred to in paragraph (a) or paragraph (b):
-  (d) do any combination of the things referred to in paragraphs (a) or (b) or )c):
+  (d) do any combination of the things referred to in paragraphs (a) or (b) or (c):
-  (e) amend the lump sum compensation amounts payable under clause 56 of Schedule 1 (f) prescribe calculations and rules for determining the combined effect of personal injury for a claimant who has suffered more than 1 personal injury, for the purposes of clause 59(5) of Schedule 1:
+  (e) amend the lump sum compensation amounts payable under clause 56 of Schedule 1:
+  (f) prescribe calculations and rules for determining the combined effect of personal injury for a claimant who has suffered more than 1 personal injury, for the purposes of clause 59(5) of Schedule 1:
   (g) prescribe calculations and rules for adjusting the whole-person impairment score of a claimant to take into account the effect of injuries suffered before 1 April 2002:
   (h) prescribe the scale of lump sum compensation amounts payable in respect of different degrees of whole-person impairment under clauses 56 and 60 of Schedule 1 so that the amount increases exponentially or otherwise as the degree of impairment increases:
   (i) prescribe such other matters as may be desirable to enable the assessment, calculation, and payment of lump sums.
-(3) The Minister must not make any recommendation under subsection (1) or subsection (2) without first consulting the persons or organisations that the Minister considers appropriate, having regard to the subject-matter of the proposed regulations.
+(3) The Minister must not make any recommendation under subsection (1) or subsection (2) without first consulting the persons or organisations that the Minister considers appropriate, having regard to the subject matter of the proposed regulations.
 (4) Any material referred to or incorporated by reference in regulations under this section forms part of the regulations for all purposes.
 However, any amendment made to the material after the commencement of the regulations does not have effect until regulations have been made incorporating the amendment into the regulations.
 (5) The Corporation must allow a claimant to inspect any material referred to or incorporated by reference in regulations under this section.
-The inspection must be free of charge and take place at 1 of the Corporation's offices.
+The inspection must be free of charge and take place at one of the Corporation's offices.

 ### 327 Regulations relating to indexation
 For the purposes of this Act, the Governor-General may, on the recommendation of the Minister, by Order in Council, make regulations—
   (a) prescribing the formula or formulas for indexation under section 115:
   (b) prescribing the formula or formulas for indexation under section 116:
   (c) prescribing the effective date or dates for the purposes of sections 115 and 116:
-  (d) prescribing the formula or formulas for indexation of the independence allowance under this Act or a former Act that is payable under this Act:
+  (d) prescribing the formula or formulas for indexation of the independence allowance under this Act or a former Act that is payable under this Act.
   (e)

 ### 328 Regulations relating to reviews and appeals